ParaConUK/monc_utils/README.md

 which can be edited.
 Please commit code improvements and discuss merging with the master branch with Peter Clark and other users.

+New in version 0.4.2
+1. Additions to difference_ops.py to
+	- Add non-periodic xy support.
+	- Ensure non-dimensional coords are treated consistently in differencing and grid transforms.

 New in version 0.4.1
 1. Minor fix to io_um package - horizontal coords are rounded to nearest m to ensure compatibility between interpolated and native fields.
 We need a better solution.